farm/corda-docs/content/en/docs/apps/payments/modulr-payment-rail.md

 Use this documentation to explore the `modulr-rail` module.
 You should also be familiar with the [Payments-core CorDapp](payments-core-cordapp) before using this rail.

-In the Modulr payments rail main submodule, there are two packages:
+In the Modulr Payment Rail main submodule, there are two packages:

 * Client - which contains the `ModulrClient` class - a proxy to the Modulr API.
 * Rail - which contains sub-projects with the actions, flows, and services required to make payments from a Corda node via the Modulr PSP.